quangnguyen30192/cmp-nvim-ultisnips/README.md

 - **Composable mappings**: get rid of boilerplate code in your config
 - **Treesitter integration**: show snippets based on the filetype at your cursor position
 - **Regular expression snippets**: snippets with the `r` option are supported
-- **Custom context snippets**: snippets with custom context code are handled correctly
+- **Custom context snippets**: snippets are only shown in the correct context
 - **Customization**: change which and how snippets are displayed by cmp

 ## Dependencies